 -- Dr. Jennifer Adams

 is an expert in infectious disease and tropical medicine dermatology and sees patients on a regular and referral basis for cutaneous leprosy.
-She works closely with the National Hansen's Disease Program and UNMC Dermatology is the referral center in the Midwest for this disease.
+She works closely with the National Hansen's Disease Program and UNMC Dermatology is a referral center in the Midwest for this disease.

 Skin of Color / Ethnic Skin Dermatology Clinic --